How it works

 What's the retrofit-priority score and how is it calculated?

 A 0–100 score where higher means more urgent.
 The weighting: 60% EPC band (G scores 100, F scores 80, E scores 60, D scores 40), 20% modelled heating cost (homes spending over £3,000 a year on heating score higher), 15% number of recommended measures on the certificate (3+ ranks higher), and 5% grant eligibility (Boiler Upgrade Scheme heat-pump suitability adds points).
-A G-rated home with £4,000 annual heating cost and four recommended measures scores around 92 — retrofit now.
-A late-D with £1,500 heating cost and two recommendations scores around 35 — retrofit eventually.
-Sort descending to put the highest-conversion landlords at the top of your day.
+A G-rated home with £4,000 annual heating cost and four recommended measures scores around 92 — schedule now.
+A late-D with £1,500 heating cost and two recommendations scores around 35 — schedule eventually.
+Sort descending to put the highest-priority compliance work at the top of your week.

 Run your first search in under a minute.